Sustainability

 Health and Safety

-• Require all main contractors engaged in our development projects to be ISO 45001-certified.
+• Require all main contractors engaged in development projects to be ISO 45001-certified

-• Implemented a Workplace Safety and Health Management system that is aligned with ISO 45001 standards for Occupational Health and Safety across all our properties.
+• Implemented a Workplace Safety and Health Management system that is aligned with ISO 45001 standards for Occupational Health and Safety across all our commercial and hospitality properties in Singapore

-All main contractors for development projects are to be ISO 45001-certified.
-Target Met
+All main contractors for development projects to be ISO 45001-certified Target Met

-All Singapore properties to achieve ISO 45001 certification in 2024.
-Target Met
+All Singapore commercial and hospitality properties to maintain ISO 45001 certification in 2025 Target Met

 Goal 4: Quality Education